- This event has passed.

 - Science applied to preventive conservation of collections in situ: an essential aid for diagnostic purposes and conservation actions – Friday, 1st December 2017

-Round table discussions, networking lunches and special visits will be organised, as well as a diner at the Palace of Versailles.
-These instances will provide many opportunities for exchange and learning within the very spaces that represent a challenge for the preventive conservation of collections.
+Five round table discussions, three networking lunches and special visits have been organised, as well as a cocktail at the Palace of Versailles.
+These instances provided many opportunities for exchange and learning within the very spaces that represent a challenge for the preventive conservation of collections.

-Thanks to the support of the French Ministry for Culture and Communication, the conference will be held in French and English, with simultaneous translation.
+Thanks to the support of the French Ministry for Culture and Communication, the conference has been held in French and English, with simultaneous translation.

 Symposium organized with the sponsorship of: